arashsamandar/Programmer-Notes/JavaScript/React/Javascript for React.md

 >
 > and we call each file a `Module`

-> we do Modularity by exporting our class to the public , and then we imort it wherever we need it .
+> we do Modularity by exporting our class to the public , and then we import it wherever we need it .

 ```java
 export class Person {